susonsapkota/Kapi-bug-tracking/privacy-policy.md

 I may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 I will notify you of any changes by posting the new Privacy Policy on this page.

-This policy is effective as of 2023-03-21
+This policy is effective as of 2023-03-21.

+By using the app you agree to these policies.

 **Contact Us**